pico-works/pico-disposal/README.md

     shutdownable.dispose()

 ### Composition of disposable objects
 `Disposable` objects can be pair-wise composed into a larger `Closeable` object that will `dispose` of each of the original objects in reverse order when closed.
+The `:+:` operator was chosen for this purposes because it is right associative and so will close composed disposables from right to left.

 ```
 import org.pico.disposal._